semvdn/The-Birds-and-The-Bees/Documentation/Boids.md

 2.  **Alignment:** Steer towards the average direction of local flockmates.
 3.  **Cohesion:** Steer towards the average position (center of mass) of local flockmates.

-The strength of these steering forces is controlled by heritable DNA traits, allowing the boids' flocking behavior to evolve.
+To ensure consistent behavior across different screen sizes, key behavioral parameters are scaled.
+When a boid is created, its `visualRange`, `separationDistance`, `maxSpeed`, and `killRange` are all multiplied by a global `worldScale` factor.
+This means a boid on a smaller screen will have proportionally smaller perception and movement ranges, making its behavior feel consistent regardless of resolution.
+The strength of these steering forces remains controlled by heritable DNA traits, allowing the boids' flocking behavior to evolve.

 ### Life Cycle